ExcelFunctions.net Logo

 Norm.S.Inv Function Examples

-The spreadsheet below shows examples of the Excel Norm.S.Inv Function, used to calculate the inverse of the Standard Normal Cumulative Distribution Function for 3 different probability values.
+In the spreadsheet below, the Excel Norm.S.Inv Function is used to calculate the inverse of the Standard Normal Cumulative Distribution Function for 3 different probability values.

-Further information and examples of the Excel Norm.S.Inv function can be found on the Microsoft Office website.
+For further information and examples of the Excel Norm.S.Inv function, see the Microsoft Office website.

 If you get an error from your Excel Norm.S.Inv function this is likely to be one of the following: